 Note that the Retention Dashboard uses the Overview and Settings pages in the Cortex’ Retention Workspace.
 Contact your Customer Success Manager today, to explore upgrading to the full Retention Workspace, for a richer, more compelling experience offering deeper Insights and Automations within the suite of Cortex offerings.

 When first accessing the Retention Dashboard, you land on the Overview page.
 Within the Retention Workspace, the Overview page can be accessed any time by clicking on Overview in the top navigation bar.

-- Students with an active school enrollment status only (‘Active’, ‘Probation’, or ‘LOA’ for SIS-integrated institutions; and ‘Active’ for non-SIS-integrated institutions using the Skills Tracker tool), are considered for the risk score calculation, and hence, included in the Retention Dashboard.
+- Students with an active school enrollment status only (‘Active’, ‘Probation’, or ‘LOA’ for SIS-integrated institutions; and ‘Active’ and ‘LOA’ for non-SIS-integrated institutions using the Skills Tracker tool), are considered for the risk score calculation, and hence, included in tables, graphs, and insights within the Retention Dashboard.

 - For non-SIS-integrated institutions using the Skills Tracker tool, students’ program enrollment/member associations can be maintained in the Program Info page, where school admins can update the status, start date and end date of a student’s program enrollment.

 - If an active student does not have an enrollment/member association to a program (created from a SIS integration, or manually using the Skills Tracker tool), the student is associated with a default school program.

 - When the start date of a student’s program enrollment is not known, the current date minus 365 days is set as the start date for the purpose of calculating the risk score.